Search for

 21 December 1980 - Transportes Aereos del Caribe

 A Caravelle of TAC left Rio Hacha, Colombia, on its first scheduled flight following 17 months of maintenance.
 The flight was bound for Medellín with 70 people aboard (63 passengers, 7 crew).
 Five minutes after takeoff, an explosion set off a fire on the right side of the tail causing the plane to lose control and crash.
-It is unknown whether a bomb caused the crash but it is suspected.
+A bomb is suspected, but not proven, to have caused the crash.

 31 August 1981 - Middle East Airlines